argmaxml/recsplain/docs/source/index.rst

 The ids are ordered by index position from most to least recommended.
 The lowest index position is the most recommended.

-The explanations are in the distance and explanations arrays.
-The values in those arrays correspond to the values in the ids array by index position.

-The distances explain item similarity based on all features and weights.
-The explanations provide distances for each feature.
+Distances explain item similarity based on all features and weights.
+Explanations provide distances for each feature.
+The distances and explanations correspond to the ids by index position.

 Lower values correspond to greater similarity.

 .. literalinclude:: item_query_response_2.py
   :language: python

-In the example, the system recommends item 1 more than item 2.

-The system recommends item 1 more because item 1 has a lower distance of 0 compared to the item 2 distance of 2.
+In the example, the system recommends item 1 more than item 2 because item 1 has a lower distance.

-Item 1 has a lower overall distance because it has a lower distance for price than B and they are equal in category.
+Item 1 has a lower distance because it has a lower distance for price than B and they are equal distance in category.

 How It Works
 ---------------------------------------------------------

-For item similarity, Recsplain turns the items into weighted feature vectors.
+For item similarity, Recsplain turns items into weighted feature vectors.

 .. image:: images/diagram-1.png

-The system compares the item feature vectors to one another to calculate how similar they are.
+The system compares item feature vectors to one another to calculate how similar they are.

 .. image:: images/diagram-4.png

-For user preferences, Recsplain turns the user into an item feature vector based on the user's previous history with the items.
+For user preferences, Recsplain turns a user into an item feature vector based on the user's previous history with the items.

 .. image:: images/diagram-2.png